micklto/capstone/README.md

 ````
 ![RBAC Role and RoleBinding Successful](/img/RBAC.png "RBAC Role and RoleBinding Successful")

+### Horizontal Pod Autoscaling (HPA)

+>Horizontal Pod Autoscaling allows Kubernetes to monitor a deployment for different types of resource usage.
+In our project we will monitor the CPU utilizaiton of our ```capstone``` deployment.
+The rules that we have in place are that there will be at least two capstone pods and we will scale up to 4 pods if the CPU utilization goes above 50%.
+HPA needs the Kubernetes metric server in place to monitor the pods.
+The hpa specification sets the HPA rules.
 ### Verification

 >Verification can be done on the ```control``` node of our infrastructure.
 Access the AWS control panel, and go to EC2.
 Select instances and then click on the instance with the control node tag.